UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/extras_oo.rst

 Object orientation is a popular programming model that focuses on development of classes.
-Classes contain the logic and data of the application, which are the used in development by creating, or instantiating, objects from those classes.
+Classes contain the logic and data of the application, which are then used in development by creating, or instantiating, objects from those classes.

-Object orientation allows developers to design applications in such a way technical concepts and problem domain concepts are kept separate.
+Object orientation allows developers to design applications in such a way that technical concepts and problem domain concepts are kept separate.

 Why would I want to do that?
 ----------------------------